Rescued Spider Is The Size Of A Pug

-The incredible people who rescue animals for a living take part in all kinds of crazy rescues - but one woman in Australia topped them all when she rescued Charlotte the spider last year.
+The incredible people who rescue animals for a living take part in all kinds of crazy rescues — but one woman in Australia topped them all when she rescued Charlotte the spider.

 The spider, later named Charlotte, is possibly the biggest huntsman spider ever to be photographed.
 The woman rescued Charlotte from being killed and then released her on the rescue's farm.

-Huntsman spiders are typically about five inches across, and are not considered dangerous at all.
+Huntsman spiders are typically about 5 inches across, and are not considered dangerous at all.
 Charlotte may look a little scary, but really, she just wants to live a safe and happy life.